horans/bootstrap-ao/README.md

 * `img-zoom`
 description: image become a bit larger while hovering

+* `img-center`
+description: image cropped to center of its container
+related: `img-center-v`

+* `img-center-v`
+description: image height is large than width, work with `img-center`
+related: `img-center`

 * `bg-cover`
 description: background image is "center" and "cover", with "no-repeat"
 related: `bg-contain`